Start where you are. You don’t have to be perfect, just present.

 2. Own Your Story

-The mask might protect your pride, but it strangles your connection.
+The mask might feel like it keeps you safe, but it prevents connection.

 3. Protect Without Controlling

 One of the most powerful things a man can be is a safe presence.
-Not dominating, not intimidating, but steady, strong, and respectful.
+Not dominating, not intimidating, but steady, strong, honest, and respectful.
+My wife has told me many times that this is the most important thing for her in a relationship, and she’s not alone.

-You don’t need to be the loudest guy in the room.
-Just the one who shows up with his eyes open and heart on.
+Try to be the guy who shows up with his open eyes and an open heart.

 Sometimes that means standing up for others.
 Other times it means listening without trying to fix.
 Either way, your presence can become a source of calm instead of fear.